PaulHax/spin-controls/Readme.md

 - Continuous relative rotation when pointer is beyond trackball
 - Camera or object control
 - Touchscreen support
+- Camera pivot around at application defined point, like model intersection
 - Momentum for movement after releasing pointer
 - Raycast, Shoemake, Holroyd, and Fujii's pointer to trackball mapping methods
 - Axis of spin constraint option